StoreMyProjects/flask-postgresql-app/README.md

 # flask-postgesql-app
-This is a devops project which deploys flask app on kubernetes cluster as a docker container.
+This deploys flask app and postgres db on kubernetes cluster using docker images.